Spain's PLD Space launches private rocket in milestone for Europe

 The startup's test nighttime launch from Huelva came after two previous attempts were scrubbed.
-The Miura-1 rocket, named after a breed of fighting bull, is as tall as a three-storey building and has a 100-kg (220-pound) cargo capacity.
+The Miura-1 rocket, named after a breed of fighting bull, is as tall as a three-storey building and has a 100kg cargo capacity.

 The launch carries a payload for test purposes, but this will not be released, the company said.